google/talkback/README.md

 # Introduction
-This repository contains sources for two Android accessibility services from Google:

-* TalkBack -- a screen reader for blind and visually impaired users.
+This repository contains source code for Google's TalkBack, which is a screen reader for blind and visually-impaired users of Android.
 For usage instructions, see [TalkBack User Guide](https://support.google.com/accessibility/android/answer/6283677?hl=en).
-* Switch Access -- screen navigation tool for users with mobility limitations.
-For usage instructions, see [Switch Access User Guide](https://support.google.com/accessibility/android/answer/6122836?hl=en).

-When you build and install TalkBack package, both services will be installed under Settings -> Accessibility and will be turned off by default.
-It is *not recommended* running both services at the same time as they may conflict with each other.

-### Building
+### How to Build
 To build TalkBack, you will need Android Studio (tested with version 3.5.1).

 1. Create an Android Studio project from the talkback source code.